 In my opinion, and that’s all it is, I would argue that an artist will narrow down their choice of proofs to within a very few prints.
 How many do you need?
 Five max?

 So when you see 50 artist proofs for sale, you know you’re being taken for a ride.
 Strange how these proofs are so neatly packaged.
-An extra edition of 50 artist proofs, not 47, not 13, a nice round number.
+An extra edition of 50 artist proofs is a very nice round number.
 Anyone would think that it was contrived and deliberate.

 Only one print is the real proof.
 That’s the master copy.
 All the rest are, supposedly, inferior.
 But of course, they’re not.
 To the naked eye, they are indistinguishable.